-(a) information other than the relevant donor's name, date of birth and contact details, that is recorded on the Register in respect of the relevant donor;

-(b) the number of persons who have been born as a result of the use in a donor assisted human reproduction procedure of a gamete donated by the relevant donor, and the sex and year of birth of each of them.
+- (a) information other than the relevant donor's name, date of birth and contact details, that is recorded on the Register in respect of the relevant donor; - (b) the number of persons who have been born as a result of the use in a donor-assisted human reproduction procedure of a gamete donated by the relevant donor, and the sex and year of birth of each of them.

-In addition the Act provides that, a donor-conceived child who has attained the age of 18 years may request the name, date of birth and contacts details of a relevant donor, as recorded in the Register.
+In addition, the Act provides that, a donor-conceived child who has attained the age of 18 years may request the name, date of birth and contacts details of a relevant donor, as recorded in the Register.
 The donor must be issued with a notice informing him or her that a request has been made by the donor-conceived child.
-The requested information may be released 12 weeks from the date on which the notice is sent (with very restrictive exceptions).
+The requested information may be released 12 weeks from the date on which on which the notice is sent (with very restrictive exceptions).

 Personal information related to the gamete recipient, gamete donor or the child, conceived using donor's gametes, is confidential.
-However, such an information can be provided if it is crucial for the child's or the donor's health, or other important reasons by the decision of the court.
+However, a court may permit disclosure of information about the donor(s) and children if this information is necessary for the child's or the donor's health or for any other valid reasons.
+When a child born using ART procedures reaches 18 years of age, the donor's identity may also be disclosed with the latter's consent.